-Veneers can be a permanent solution to help mask your tooth’s color, shape, or positioning.
+Veneers can be a permanent solution to help mask your tooth’s colour, shape, or positioning.
 They are increasingly becoming a popular way to have small imperfections in your smile fixed.
 Let’s review seven things you should know before getting veneers.

 1. Find an amazing dentist